 Change of Program (COP)

-If after initial enrollment the student wishes admission to a different program, the following apply:
+If after initial enrollment the student wishes to be admitted to a different program, the following apply:

-- All possible options should be considered in consultation with a faculty member, Admissions Counselor, Program Director, and/or Records Office representative in light of coursework already completed.
+- All possible options should be considered in consultation with a faculty member, Enrollment Counselor, Program Director, and/or Records Office representative in light of coursework already completed.

 - Admission to one TGS/TEDS program does not guarantee admission to another program.
 All admission requirements for the new program must be met.